firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

 ![Payload formating](https://github.com/firedog1024/TheThingsNetwork-with-Azure-IoT-Central/raw/master/assets/payload-format.png)

-Returning back to the "Data" tab you should also that the data payloads are now being correctly decoded using the decoder function, and expanding one of them will show the "Fields" being correctly displayed.
+Returning back to the "Data" tab you should also see that the data payloads are now being correctly decoded using the decoder function, and expanding one of them will show the "Fields" being correctly displayed.

 ![Payload detail fields formatted](https://github.com/firedog1024/TheThingsNetwork-with-Azure-IoT-Central/raw/master/assets/payload-detail-fields.png)